ecxai/ecxai/index.md

 Recent growth in the adoption of black-box solutions including EC-based methods into domains such as medical diagnosis, manufacturing and transport & logistics has led to greater attention being given to the generation of explanations and their accessibility to end-users.
 This increased attention has helped create a fertile environment for the application of XAI techniques in the EC domain for both end-user and researcher focused explanation generation.
 Furthermore, many approaches to XAI in machine learning are based on search algorithms (e.g., Local Interpretable Model-Agnostic Explanations / LIME) that have the potential to draw on the expertise of the EC community; and many of the broader questions (such as what kinds of explanation are most appealing or useful to end users) are faced by XAI researchers in general.

-# Main Contributors
+# Future Content
-- List of main contributors to this workshop

-Add reference to a possible list of papers if that is needed.
+- Further links to Research Groups, Papers, Software Libraries and Additional Information will be added at a later date.